srilalitharanikintali/reactjs.org/beta/src/pages/learn/your-first-component.md

 React lets you combine your markup, CSS, and JavaScript into custom "components," **reusable UI elements for your app.** The table of contents code you saw above could be turned into a `<TableOfContents />` component you could render on every page.
 Under the hood, it still uses the same HTML tags like `<article>`, `<h1>`, etc.

-Just like with HTML tags, you can compose, order and nest components to design whole pages.
+Just like with HTML tags, you can compose, order, and nest components to design whole pages.
 For example, the documentation page you're reading is made out of React components:

 ```js
 <PageLayout>